DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 (ed.) *Exchanging Products: Producing Exchange*, Sydney: University of Sydney, 1993, pp. 3-57.

 ———.
-‘Some Properties of Culture and Persons’, in R. A. Ghosh (ed.)
+‘Some Properties of Culture and Persons’, in R.A.
+Ghosh (ed.)
-*Code: Collaborative Ownership and the Digital Economy*, Cambridge:
-London: MIT Press, 2005, pp. 45-60.
+*CODE: Collaborative Ownership and the Digital Economy*, Cambridge MA London: MIT Press, 2005, pp. 45-60.

 Nafus, D. and J. Sherman.
-‘Big Data, Big Questions: This One Does Not Go up to 11: The Quantified Self Movement as an Alternative Big Data Practice’, *International Journal of Communication* 8 (2014): 11.
+‘Big Data, Big Questions: This One Does Not Go Up to 11: The Quantified Self Movement as an Alternative Big Data Practice’, *International Journal of Communication* 8 (2014): 11.

 Nicholls, A.V. *The Social Life of the Computer in Ramingining,* Darwin: